thequantumquirk/atms-heber/README.md

 **Setting up Pre-Push hook is mandatory to contribute to the main branch**.

+This hook makes sure that the `npm build` succeeds before pushing to the main branch.
+As failing `npm build` will result in failed deployment

 To automatically copy the `pre-push` file to the appropriate Git hooks directory, use the provided Python script.
 This script works on both Unix-like systems (Linux, macOS) and Windows.

 ### Prerequisites